JorisCaze/SG-EOS_Calibration/README.md

 #### 2. Selection of calibration type

-Once executed you will have the shell window asking you to select the method you want to use to calibrate your SG parameters :
+To calibrate your SG parameters you have to fill the input file located at `SG-EOS_Calibration/input/input.txt`.
+You have to provide integer numbers to select the calibration you want to use:
 * (1) Dynamic of Shock wave
 * (2) Liquid and its vapor

 For liquid and its vapor calibration you can use two differents methods:
-* **DM** Calibration with two reference states and experimental saturated pressure curve
+* (1) **DM** Calibration with two reference states and experimental saturated pressure curve
-* **LSM** Calibration with one reference state and a full-set of experimental curves at saturation
+* (2) **LSM** Calibration with one reference state and a full-set of experimental curves at saturation

 In the section **Liquid and its vapor calibration** you will have a complete description of these methods and the way to use them.